-What Is the Yahrzeit?
+What is the Yahrzeit?

-The word ‘Yahrzeit’ is Yiddish and translated to mean "time of year."
+The word ‘Yahrzeit’ is Yiddish and is translated to mean “time of year.”
 In Judaism, there is a focus on carrying on the memory of those before us from generation to generation.
 Based on Jewish law, the Yahrzeit is the day one year following the death of a loved one as calculated in accordance with the Hebrew calendar.
-This remembrance is performed annually by reciting the Mourner’s Kaddish and burning a Yahrzeit candle for 24 hours.
-Traditionally, the observance begins on the anniversary of the Hebrew date of death and the candle is lit at sunset.
+This rememberance is performed annually by reciting the Mourner’s Kaddish and burning a Yahrzeit candle for 24 hours.
+Traditionally the observance begins on the anniversary of the Hebrew date of death and the candle is lit at sunset.
 When a death occurs after sunset, the following day is used to observe the Yahrzeit.

-How to Calculate and Remember the Yahrzeit
+How to Calculate and Remember the Yahrzeit?

 Honoring the Yahrzeit - The Lighting of Candles

-During the initial structured period of mourning, the shiva, which begins upon arriving at the mourner’s home immediately following the funeral, it is customary to burn a candle each day.
+During the initial structured period of mourning, the shiva, which begins upon arriving at the Mourner’s home immediately following the funeral it is customary to burn a candle each day.

 What’s the Meaning of the Yahrzeit Candle?

-In Chapter 20, verse 27 of the Book of Proverbs, it provides: "The soul of man is the candle of God.
+In Chapter 20, verse 27 of the Book of Proverbs, it provides: "The soul of man is the candle of God."
 The Yahrzeit candle reminds people of the fragility of life and encourages them to embrace their life and that of their loved ones.
 A candle is often believed to be a symbol of the soul.
 This is one of the core reasons that candles are such an integral part of the Jewish religion.

 Although Jewish law sets forth a structured period of mourning and traditionally provides that mourners not overly grieve the loss of a loved one, the Yahrzeit is one of the rituals each year when it is encouraged to remember, memorialize, honor and commemorate loved ones.